 But is there such thing as a spoiled child?
 Find out whether or not your child is spoiled and tips on how to prevent raising a spoiled child.

-Is there such thing as a “spoiled baby?”
+Is there such a thing as a “spoiled baby?”

 No. According to David Elkind, professor of child development at Tufts University, an infant cannot be spoiled.
 Infants need all the love, care and sustenance to build the feeling that the world is a safe place.
 However, research shows that parents who respond quicker to the baby’s needs are happier and more independent because the concept of “trust” was developed.